 Its peaceful beauty attracts people from all walks of life, whether walking the dog, taking the baby out for a stroll, sitting in the sunshine reading a book, or relaxing with coffee and cake at Kate’s Kitchen café, Arnos Vale Cemetery enjoys a community feel.

 Arnos Vale Cemetery is just outside of Bristol on the A4 Bath Road.
-Getting there was easy, we took the No. 1 bus from Bristol city centre and got off at Paintworks. free entry
+Getting there was easy, we took the No. 1 bus from the city centre and got off at Paintworks. free entry

 Bristol Harbour Hotel